 Step 1.
-Get Your Child/Teen Thinking by Getting Their Input
+Get Your Teen Thinking by Getting Their Input

-- Ask questions to explore differences and similarities.
-"What do you notice is different between you and me?"
-"Do you see that I have glasses and you don't?" - When your child/teen is reading books for school or for pleasure, talk about the characters involved and how they are similar and different.
-Ask, "What do you notice?" and "What are you wondering?" - Ask about friends and classmates and how they get along.
-You might ask, "Are there any classmates who are teased because of how they are different?
+- Ask questions to explore differences and similarities in their world.
+"As you interact with or observe more students at school events, have you noticed anyone who struggles, is left out, or even targeted because of a difference?" - When your teen is reading books for school or for pleasure, talk about the characters involved and how they are similar and different.
+Ask, "What do you notice about the characters?" and "How are they similar or different from you?" - Ask about friends and classmates and how they get along.
+You might ask, "Are there any classmates who are criticized because of how they are different?
 How do they feel?
 What do you do?
 How could you be more accepting or inclusive?"

-TIP You don't need to wait for your child/teen to bring up differences among people to start talking about them.
+TIP You don't need to wait for your teen to bring up differences among people to start talking about them.
 Instead, make talking about differences and similarities part of their everyday experiences.